mmjulkowska/MVApp/README.md

 ### 6. REDUCTION IN DIMENSIONALITY

-#### PRINCIPLE COMPONENT ANALYSIS
+#### PRINCIPAL COMPONENT ANALYSIS
-Principle component analysis [(PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) is often used to simplify the data into fewer dimensions, and also to check which traits explain majority of the variation in the population studied.
+Principal component analysis [(PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) is often used to simplify the data into fewer dimensions, and also to check which traits explain majority of the variation in the population studied.
 However, PCA is often not explored to its full potential.
 You can for example run PCA on data subsetted by an Independent Variable (e.g.treatment or genotype) and run PCA separately on those subsets to see how much each of your Dependent Variables contributes to explaining observed variation.
 MVApp will allows you to do all this!

 #### Select data, subsets, and Dependent Variables
 Select the dataset to analyse from the dropdown menu at the top of the side panel and click "Set the dataset":